thejas-dev/authenticate-page-frontend/README.md

 ![screenshot](https://ik.imagekit.io/d3kzbpbila/thejashari_3BXlaGJgK)

-- This project was done as a part of full stack development project, a simple authenticate page where user can login and regsiter a new account usign their email or directly by using gmail account.
-After creating a account user can upload photos in his account gallery to store that images in cloud and use it whenever he wants.
+- This project was done as a part of full stack development project by devchallenges.io, a simple authentication page where user can login and regsiter a new account using their email or directly by using their gmail account.
+After creating a account users can upload photos in their account gallery to store images in cloud and use it whenever they want.

 - Supports gmail acccount login in which user can select a google account stored in his device for authentication which does not require password.